theyehs/Jquery.CompositeEvent/README.markdown

 > This JQuery plugin is a product of Pearl.com 2012 Developer Hackathon.
 Thank you Pearl.com for devoting costly engineer times to open source projects.

-# Fancy handler
+# JQuery Fancy Event

-A JQuery plugin that extends Jquery's default event handling logic to allow defining listener method for multiple sequential and non-sequential events handling, and event handler invocation that have ordered by priority.
+It is a JQuery plugin that extends Jquery's default event handling logic to allow defining listener method for multiple sequential and non-sequential events handling, and event handler invocation that have ordered by priority.

 ## Supported JQuery version
+$.fancyOn works for JQuery 1.7+.
+Support for previous JQuery versions in progress.

+## Method definition

+	jQuery.fancyOn([option], events [, selector] [, data] , handler(eventObject) )

+**option** the configuration object to refine the handler logic. option.priority (integer) defines the handler's priority list; and option.forceOrder (boolean)

+**events** is either a string of event name, or an array of event names.
+It cannot be an associative array.

+The rest of parameter list is very similar to that of jQuery.on().
+Please refer to http://api.jquery.com/on/ for details.

 ## How to install